QUESTION TIME: WHY AN EXCELLENT QUESTION FRAMEWORK IS CRITICAL TO SALES SUCCESS

 Throughout my career I have continued to advocate and coach my teams into asking questions, rather than leading with a pre-prepared pitch.
 There is a strong correlation between the focus of the questions asked and achieving a positive outcome.
 I’ve been greatly influenced by Dale Carnegie’s book “How to Win Friends and Influence People” and the central advice he gives is that to be successful you should ask questions which people enjoy answering.

-Here at JA Consulting, we focus on not only the importance of effective questioning but also the steps you need to take to be able to ask the most challenging questions.
-To earn the right to ask these types of questions, you must first go through a line of questioning that gets you to this position – you cannot launch straight into them.
+Here at JA Consulting, we focus on not only the importance of effective questioning but also the question framework you need in place for you to ask the most challenging questions.
+To earn the right to ask these types of questions, you must first go through a line of questioning that gets you to this position - you cannot launch straight into them.

 Over the years we have developed a questioning framework called CADI (Context, Achievement, Difficulty and Impact).
 CADI is a structure that helps sales teams plan exactly how they will navigate sales calls and pitches as well as the focus of the questions they should ask and when.
 These four types of questions become increasingly more challenging and ultimately more powerful as the conversation progresses.